wanderer6994/OpenDiscordHaxx/README.md

 If your accounts are not working, try putting them through the account checker, which will automatically remove invalid accounts (once again valid ones are wittent to 'Tokens-checked'.txt).<br>

-# Socket clients
+# Gateway clients
-When your accounts are being loaded, all clients below 50 will be set as 'socket clients' (makes them more responsive).<br>
+When your accounts are being loaded, all clients below 50 (or whatever your cap is) will be set as 'socket clients' (makes them more responsive).<br>
-If you are having some memory issues, try turning the limit down in Client/AccountList.cs, Line 45.
+If you are having some memory issues, try turning the limit down in Client/AccountList.cs, Line 45.<br>
+For enabling this, edit Config.json, located in the backend directory.